Skip to content Skip to sidebar

 WPML’s migration wizard banner

-• If you have automatic translation credits or subscription on your original site
+WPML automatically detects if you have automatic translation credits or subscription on your original site.

 Share credits between original and new site via migration code